 Visit Stavanger Cathedral

-Stavanger Cathedral is closed until December 2023 due to restorations, however it is still worth checking out the exterior of the Cathedral if you can fit it into a walking tour.
-Especially as it is close to the Harbour.
+Stavanger Cathedral is close to the Harbour.
 Built in or around 1125 in an Anglo-Norman style.
 The church’s patron saint is Saint Swithun, the Anglo Saxon, Bishop of Winchester, locals believe that his arm was one of the original relics of the church.

 In 1272, the cathedral was ravaged by fire which caused a great deal of damage, however was restored and a new Gothic style chancel was added.